 - Difficulty swallowing or breathing

 While a lymph node swelling is something to pay attention to, it is often harmless and resolution occurs over a period of two weeks.
-However, the specific cause of the swelling, as well as other symptoms you may have, determines a lot as regards treatment and outlook.
+However, factors like the specific cause of the swelling and other symptoms you may have determine its treatment and outlook.